NET-UP/tmwordpress/readme.txt

 9. Done!
 You can now start managing your events.

 == Changelog ==
+= 1.9.15 =
+* Compatibility with Wordpress 6.7

+= 1.9.14 =
+* Fixed problem with constant disconnection from TicketMachine Cloud

 = 1.9.11 =
 * Fixed mass email sending error